 Redemption Equals Death: After being the "recruiter" of the super-soldier experiment, Erik dedicates the last fourteen years of his life ensuring that Hanna will have the strength to survive, even attempting to give her a good (albeit incomplete) academic education.
 After Hanna learns the truth about him, he draws everyone's attention so she can get away.
 Just as he dispatches the hitmen, Marissa finally catches up with him and kills him.

 Sacrificed Basic Skill for Awesome Training: Hanna is a total badass, but socially inept and new to the world.
-This is particularly noticeable in the scene in the Moroccan hotel when she is overcome with sensory overload thanks to all of the electric gadgets around.
+This is particularly noticeable in the scene in the Moroccan hotel when she is overwhelmed by the sensory input from all of the electric gadgets around.

 Scenery Porn: And how!
 There are gorgeous shots of a frozen lake in Finland and the deserts of Morocco especially.
 And there's the decaying amusement park in Germany too.